f2calv/multi-arch-container-dotnet/README.md

 This repository provides a fully working example of building a .NET application container image that is capable of targeting multiple platform architectures - all from a single Dockerfile.

-If you find this repository of use then please massage my ego by giving this repository a :star: ... :wink:
+If you find this repository useful then give it a :star: ... :wink:

 ## Goals